-Students pay a non-refundable \$25 registration fee per semester and a \$20 facility use fee on an annual basis.
+Students pay a non-refundable \$100 registration fee per program per year, a \$5 Technology Fee, and a \$25 facility use fee on an annual basis.
+A \$1.50 per month Accident Insurance fee is also charged to Career and Technical Education students.
 Students beginning a second program within one year will pay the registration and facility use fees again.
-A refundable \$15 activity fee is assessed each semester.
+A refundable \$20 activity fee is assessed each semester.

-Lab fee information for individual programs may be obtained in the Admissions Office.
+Lab fee information for individual programs may be obtained in the Admissions Office, and are available on the program's page on www.laketech.org.